Palomar Handweavers Guild at AGSEM

 This exhibit is only open on Thursday & Saturdays between 10 a.m. and 2 p.m.

 The Weavers Barn at the Antique Gas & Steam Engine Museum is a 4,000 square foot facility where we house and use over 50 looms as well as many of the related tools needed to turn fiber into cloth, including spinning wheels and carders, warping boards and swifts, and bobbin winders and shuttles.
 We are a working museum with more than 95% of our exhibits operational.

 Our volunteers meet on Thursdays and most Saturdays throughout the year, and at special events like the Fiber Arts Fiesta the first weekend in October, and the Spring and Fall Tractor Shows.
 They are delighted to donate their time and talent to support the museum with weaving, spinning, needle felting, and other fiber arts, and to share their knowledge with visitors and the community.

-Like us on Facebook and plan a trip to our Barn very soon!
-We'll travel together from the 19th century to today on a trip that spans America, Europe, and Asia - a world tour of textile tools that brings history - and art - to life!
+Like us on Facebook and plan a trip to our Barn!
+We'll travel together from the 19th Century to today on a trip that spans America, Europe, and Asia - a world tour of textile tools that bring history - and art - to life!

 If you're interested in taking a class, click here!